elm45/foia.gov-enhancements/docs/annual-report-data-app.md

 #### Modal

 Props include:
-* `triggerText` The visible text in the button that triggers the modal.
+* `triggerText`: The visible text in the button that triggers the modal.
-* `ariaLabel` The aria label for the modal.
+* `ariaLabel`: The aria label for the modal.
-* `modalContent` The content that goes inside the modal.
+* `modalContent`: The content that goes inside the modal.
 * `modalAdditionalLink`: Adds an additional, optional link next to the modal's buttons.
 * `canSubmit`: Passes a validation function that returns a boolean and disables the submit button if false.
 * `onSubmit`: The callback function which will be called by the `onSubmit` event.